-How do I prepare for percutaneous transcatheter treatment of deep venous thrombosis?
+How do I get ready for percutaneous transcatheter treatment of DVT?

-Before the procedure, you will need to sign an Informed Consent form.
-This gives your
+Before the procedure, you will need to sign a consent form.
+This gives your healthcare

-doctor permission to do the procedure.
-It also states that you fully understand the
+provider permission to do the procedure.
+It also states that you fully understand

-risks and benefits of the procedure and have had all of your questions answered.
-Before
+the risks and benefits of the procedure and have had all your questions answered.

-you sign, be sure all of your questions are answered to your satisfaction.
+Before you sign any consent forms, be sure all your questions are answered.

-Talk with your healthcare provider how to prepare for your procedure.
-Tell your healthcare
+Ask your healthcare provider how to prepare for your procedure.
+Tell your provider

-such as aspirin, vitamins, and herbal supplements.
-You may need to stop taking some
+aspirin, vitamins, and herbal supplements.
+You may need to stop taking some medicines

-medicines ahead of time, such as blood thinners.
-If you smoke, you’ll need to stop
+ahead of time, such as blood thinners.
+If you smoke, you’ll need to stop before your

-before your procedure.
-Talk with your healthcare provider if you need help to stop
+procedure.
+Talk with your healthcare provider if you need help to stop smoking.

-Before the procedure, make sure to tell the medical team if you:
+Before the procedure, tell the medical team if you: